eniac/Speedlight/Readme.md

 ### Compiling the dataplane ###

-This release has been tested on Ubuntu 16.04 LTS, but should work on Ubuntu 14.04+.
+This release has been tested on Ubuntu 16.04 LTS, but should work on Ubuntu 14.04+. p4 simluator has a large memory requirement.
+We used it in 32gb RAM.
 The following instructions assume 3 windows: (1) switch behavioral model, (2) notification listener, and (3) snapshot initiation script.

 1. Setup.